wansaleh/poi-react-starter/README.md

 # Basic React Starter

 ## Poi
 Built using the excellent [Poi](https://poi.js.org).
 IMHO the best no-config development kit.
-Deal with it.
+Now you can forget or even be ignorant about webpack. 😜 Deal with it. 😎

 ## Usage
 1. I implore you to use yarn instead of npm.
 It's faster.
 Will save you hours.